The browser you are using is not supported. Please consider using a modern browser.

 The rest is made up of smaller percentages of hydroelectric, biomass, wind and other generation sources.

-Massachusetts electricity is expensive because the state has to import fossil fuels and there is a resistance to build more natural gas pipelines.
+• Massachusetts electricity is expensive because the state has to import fossil fuels and there is resistance to building more natural gas pipelines.